AsiaWi/snap-it-up-frontend/README.md

 - This feature allows users to see top most saved adverts, (3 for mobile)
 - The aim of this feature is both: to encourage users to be more active on the page and boost the pages and to improve the UI for desktop page

 PLEASE NOTE THIS FEATURE IN ADVERTS DETAIL VIEW HAS ONLY BEEN ADDED TO DESKTOP VIEW.
-I DECIDED NOT TO OVERCROWD THE PAGE WITH IT FOR MOBILE VIEW WHEN USERS INTENTIONALLY CLICKS TO VIEW MOMRE DETAILS ABOUT SPECIFIC ADVERT I WANTED TO PROVIDE EXACTLY THAT.
-I STILL THINK THIS IMPROVES UI IN DESKTOP VIEW SO HAVE LEFT IT THERE.
+I DECIDED NOT TO OVERCROWD THE PAGE WITH IT FOR MOBILE VIEW, WHEN USER INTENTIONALLY CLICKS TO VIEW MORE DETAILS ABOUT SPECIFIC ADVERT.
+I STILL THINK THE SIDE BAR IMPROVES UI IN DESKTOP VIEW SO I HAVE LEFT IT THERE.

 #### Search adverts

 `As a USER I can SEARCH ADVERTS BY ITEM LOCATION OR KEYWORD/TAG NAME so that I CAN FIND ITEMS THAT I'M INTERESTED IN`

-- Search bar view from large screens/ right side:
+- Search bar view from large screens(right side):
   ![SEARCH_LARGE_SCREEN](https://res.cloudinary.com/dmod5eglu/image/upload/v1706207516/SEARCH_SELECT_LARGE_SCREENS_piyjke.png)
 - Search bar view from medium to small screens:

 ![SEARCH_small_SCREEN](https://res.cloudinary.com/dmod5eglu/image/upload/v1706207516/SEARCH_SMALL_SCREEN_zbkbwv.png)

-- This feature allows users to search adverts by keywords, title, item description, tags and location has been included in this search bar to allow users to find items more easily.
+- This feature allows users to search adverts by keywords, title, item description, tags and ITEM location.
+Reason to include all these fields is to allow users to find items more easily.
-  This is so that for exmaple if seller includes key work within item description but not title- potential buyers can still find it with the help of search bar.
+  This is so that for example, if seller includes key word within item description but not title- potential buyers can still find it with the help of search bar.
 Location included in search here refers to item location which has been implemented seperately to profile location so that the seller isn't restricted to only sell items from own location(they might want to sell something on behalf of their parents for example).

 - The aim of this feature is to make user experience as smooth and easy as possible